elemental/elemental-web/source/doc-dev/lapack-like/funcs.rst

 .. cpp:function:: HermitianPseudoinverse( UpperOrLower uplo, DistMatrix<F>& A, Base<F> tolerance=0 )

-   Computes the pseudoinverse of a Hermitian matrix through a customized version of :cpp:func:`RealHermitianFunction` which used the eigenvalue mapping function
+   Computes the pseudoinverse of a Hermitian matrix through a customized version of :cpp:func:`HermitianFunction` which used the eigenvalue mapping function

    .. math::